dgraph-io/dgraph-docs/content/graphql/queries/and-or-not.md

 +++
-title = "And, Or and Not"
-description = "Every GraphQL search filter can use AND, OR and NOT operators." weight = 5
+title = "And, Or and Not Operators in GraphQL" description = "Every GraphQL search filter can use AND, OR and NOT operators." weight = 5
 [menu.main]